 - Does the project have a condominium regime?
 In developments, each unit needs its own individualized title through a régimen de condominio.
 Without it, you may own a contract — but not a titled property.

-What many buyers miss: In pre-construction projects, individual titles often do not exist yet.
+In pre-construction projects, individual titles often do not exist yet.
 The developer may hold only a Constancia Anotada — a provisional registration.
-This is common, but it means you are relying entirely on the developer’s ability to complete the title process.
+This is common, but it means you are relying entirely on the developer's ability to complete the title process.
 If they default, your contract may be worthless.
+For a deeper dive, see our guide on how to verify a property title in the Dominican Republic.

 If you are buying from a developer — which most international buyers in Punta Cana are — their legal and financial standing is as important as the property itself.